How to obtain a NIEErika

 - Original and photocopy of valid passport or travel document.
-Citizens of the European Union may present an identity document from their country.
+Citizens of the European Union can also present an identity document from their country.

-- Documentation certifying that the applicant is legally resident in Spain.
+- And, documentation certifying that the applicant is legally resident in Spain.

-Once you submit the application, you must pay the corresponding fee and attach the receipt to the required documentation.
+Once you submit the application, you must pay the applicable fee and attach the receipt to the required documentation.

-The application can also be made by a third party on your behalf, if they submit an endorsement or general power of attorney.
+The request can also be made by a third party on your behalf.
+But they must present an endorsement or a general power of attorney.